-Figure 2: Distribution of participant based on retention rate in treatment in both case and control groups in the modafinil group (p < 0.05).
 Some of these symptoms, which were reported by patients in the previous studies, were the main causes of relapse and slipping from treatment, such as hypersomnia, decreased activity, lethargy, and severity and duration of craving that were significantly improved with the use of modafinil.
-In addition, the severity of withdrawal symptoms in the follow-up of the third month after treatment in the modafinil group was significantly lower than that of the control group (p < 0.05).
+In addition, the severity of withdrawal symptoms in the follow-up of the third month after treatment in the modafinil group was significantly lower than that of the control group (P=0.000).
 As is demonstrated in Table 4, the duration of craving, and in Table 5, the severity of craving at the onset of treatment was approximately the same in the two groups.
-However, the data showed a steep decline in the modafinil group, so that in the follow up of the first and third months, the two groups were significantly different in terms of severity and duration of craving (P-value < 0.05).
+However, the data showed a steep decline in the modafinil group, so that in the follow up of the first and third months, the two groups were significantly different in terms of severity and duration of craving (p < 0.05).